Spanwise variations in membrane flutter dynamics: Large-amplitude membrane-vortex-sheet model

-is the strain tensor.
-Here the constant $\overline{e}$ is the aforementioned uniform pre-strain and $\delta_{ij}$ is the identity tensor, with $i,j\in\{1,2\}$ (we do not use the small-$\overline{e}$ approximation of $\epsilon_{ij}$ from \cite{mavroyiakoumou2022membrane}).
-The pre-strain $\overline{e}$ is the strain in a flat membrane under uniform tension $T_0 = K_s\overline{e}$, the ``pretension," one of the main control parameters here, as in~\cite{mavroyiakoumou2020large,mavroyiakoumou2022membrane}.
-When considering the different pre-strains $\overline{e}_c$ and $\overline{e}_s$ in the chordwise and spanwise directions in~\S\ref{sec:spanAndChordPrestrain}, we have
+are the strain tensor components.
+Here the constants $\overline{e}_c$ and $\overline{e}_s$ are the aforementioned uniform pre-strain components (we do not use the small-$\overline{e}$ approximation of $\epsilon_{ij}$ from \cite{mavroyiakoumou2022membrane}).
+The biaxial pre-strain corresponds to a biaxial pre-tension of the membrane in the flat state: